MDS Subspecialty Certification

 Will candidates receive CME credit for passing the MDS Exam?

-Individuals who successfully complete the MDS Exam will automatically receive 60 hours of AMA PRA Category 1 CME credit.
+Individuals who PASS the MDS Exam will automatically receive 60 hours of AMA PRA Category 1 CME credit.
 The ABD has contracted with the AMA to offer this credit in order to assist diplomates in fulfilling licensure and MOC requirements.
-The AMA will send you a certificate for this credit after we notify you of your successful completion of the examination.
+After the ABD releases the exam results, the AMA will send passing candidates a certificate for this credit.

 Who will develop questions for the MDS Certifying Exam?